 Digital Photography Tips, Tutorials and Resources

+Is your photography site or picture heavy site moving too slow?
 When it comes to web design for photographers, lots of pictures and image-heavy themes are a common trend.
 After all, you want to show the world your skills, and impress them with your aesthetic talents.
 However, to really make an impact, it’s not enough to simply flood your website with photos.
 In fact, there are plenty of image-related website mistakes that photographers make every day on WordPress.

 1. Too Many Images on One Gallery